CSCfi/metadata-submitter/docs/submitter.rst

     - ``MONGO_INITDB_ROOT_PASSWORD`` (password for admin user to mondogdb instance)
     - ``MONGODB_HOST`` (host and port for mongodb instancem, e.g. `localhost:27017`)

-To run the backend from command line use:
+To run the backend from command line set the environment variables required and use:

 .. code-block:: console